Frank Garcia (punter)

-Frank Garcia (born June 5, 1957 in Tucson, Arizona) is a former American football punter in the National Football League.
+Frank Benitez Garcia (born June 5, 1957) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Arizona Wildcats, Arizona State Sun Devils and UNLV Rebels.
 He was signed by the Seattle Seahawks as an undrafted free agent in 1981.
-He played college football at Arizona, Arizona State and UNLV.

 Garcia also played for the Tampa Bay Buccaneers.